I'm an independent freelancer, providing software engineering services, crafting code with love and thought.

 - python: fastapi, typing, mypy, uvicorn, poetry, poethepoet, asyncio, AsyncMock - ahasura

-- db: postgresql, pl/pgsql, data-modifying CTEs, hasura - bug report, workaround, doc fix, doc improvement
+- db: postgresql, rls, pl/pgsql, data-modifying CTEs, hasura - bug report, workaround, doc fix, more

 - bash: scripts - answer